tianocore-docs/edk2-GettingStartedGuideforStandaloneMMonX86Systems/README.md

 <!--- @file
-  README.md for EDK II Template Specification
+  README.md for Standalone MM Getting Started Guide

-  Copyright (c) 2017, Intel Corporation.
+  Copyright (c) 2025, Intel Corporation.
 All rights reserved.<BR>

   Redistribution and use in source (original document form) and 'compiled' forms (converted to PDF, epub, HTML and other formats) with or without